How Long Does a Yeast Infection Last

 Maintain Overall Health

 Maintaining overall health can also help prevent yeast infections.
 Eating a healthy diet, getting enough sleep, and managing stress can all help boost the immune system and reduce the risk of infection.
-It is also important to avoid douching, as this can disrupt the natural balance of bacteria in the vagina and increase the risk of infection.
+It is also important to avoid douching, as this can disrupt the natural balance of bacteria in the vulva and increase the risk of infection.

 By following these simple steps, individuals can reduce the risk of getting a yeast infection and maintain good vaginal health.
 If symptoms of a yeast infection do occur, it is important to seek medical treatment to prevent the infection from becoming worse.